danielyazgi/endec-md/README.md

 - `-r, --recursive`: Do a recursive search for markdown files.
 - `-s, --show`: Shows the decrypted content for a period of time and then clears it.
 If not specified, the decrypted content will be copied to the clipboard.
 The display time period is 5 seconds by default, but can be changed by the `SHOW_DECRYPTED_SECONDS` environment variable.
 - `-t, --target <string>`: Specify the target path, which can be a markdown file or a directory.
+- `-i, --init`: initialize a git repository and create a pre-commit hook to scan for unencrypted data before committing.
 - `--dry-run`: Dry-run mode; will not write any files, just prints which files will be affected.

 ## How It Works